Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-reference.md

 <!--The above link is the 'only link' that exists for having drivers examined.
 The 'en-us' component is required to make the link work.
 Any alterations to this link will result in a 404.
 -->

-Nom Intune : `Block abuse of exploited vulnerable signed drivers` (pas encore disponible)
+Intune nom : `Block abuse of exploited vulnerable signed drivers` (pas encore disponible)

-Nom du Gestionnaire de configuration : pas encore disponible
+Configuration Manager : pas encore disponible

 GUID :  `56a863a9-875e-4185-98a7-b882c64b5ce5`